BD+

-BD+ is a component of the Blu-ray Disc digital rights management system.
-It was developed by Cryptography Research Inc. and is based on their Self-Protecting Digital Content concept.
-Its intent was to prevent unauthorized copies of Blu-ray discs and the playback of Blu-ray media using unauthorized devices.
+BD+ is a component of the Blu-ray digital rights management system designed to prevent unauthorized copying or playback of Blu-ray discs.

+BD+ was developed by Cryptography Research Inc. (CRI) and is based on their Self-Protecting Digital Content (SPDC) concept.
+BD+ was adopted by the Blu-ray Disc Association for protecting Blu-ray discs.

 While BD+ has not stemmed the flow of "cracked" high-definition content, it has made it necessary for those who wish to copy Blu-ray movies to reinvest resources to break each new version of security code.

 BD+ played a pivotal role in the format war of Blu-ray and HD DVD.
 Several studios cited Blu-ray Disc's adoption of the BD+ anti-copying system as the reason they supported Blu-ray Disc over HD DVD.
 The copy protection scheme was to take "10 years" to crack, according to Richard Doherty, an analyst with Envisioneering Group.

-On 19 November 2007, Macrovision announced that it planned to acquire the SPDC technology (including patents and software code) from CRI for US$45 million in cash plus stock warrants.
+History

+In November 2007, the SPDC business unit and technology was acquired by Macrovision to complement its existing Analog Copy Protection (ACP) and Ripguard technology.

-On 7 July 2011, Irdeto acquired BD+ content protection technology for Blu-ray discs from Rovi Corporation.
+In 2011, Irdeto acquired SPDC and BD+ from Macrovision (then known as Rovi Corporation).